Eric Hobsbawm: Communism and Russia

-It is impossible to understand the reluctance of men and women on the left to criticise, or even often to admit to themselves, what was happening in the USSR in those years, or the isolation of the USSR's critics on the left, without this sense that in the fight against fascism, communism and liberalism were, in a profound sense, fighting for the same cause.
-Not to mention the more obvious fact ... that, in the conditions of the 1930s, what Stalin did was a Russian problem, however shocking, whereas what Hitler did was a threat everywhere.
+Hobsbawm stressed that since communism was not created, the sacrifices were in fact not justified—a point he emphasised in Age of Extremes.
+He argued that regardless of the estimate of direct and indirect victims, none of the proposed numbers could be justified.
+He added that the population of the USSR in 1937, 164 million, was "16.7 million less than the demographic forecasts of the Second Five-Year Plan (1933–38)."

+In his autobiography, Interesting Times, he denied trying to downplay the atrocities in Russia, though he said he did not know how bad the massacres were.
+Early on, he knew of struggles such as revolution, civil war, famine (particularly "the Volga famine of the early '20s, if not the early '30s"), and because of the west breaking down, they felt this experimental system would work better, a belief he later considered an illusion.

+With regard to the 1930s, he argued that it was impossible to understand leftists who did not condemn or acknowledge Soviet atrocities, without a sense that communism and liberalism were fighting for the same cause against fascism.
+He also noted that Stalin was a problem for the Russians, whereas Hitler was a problem for everyone.

 He claimed that the demise of the USSR was "traumatic not only for communists but for socialists everywhere".

 Other views

 Regarding Queen Elizabeth II, Hobsbawm stated that constitutional monarchy in general has "proved a reliable framework for liberal-democratic regimes" and "is likely to remain useful".
 On the nuclear attacks on Japan in World War II, he adhered to the view that "there was even less sign of a crack in Japan's determination to fight to the end [compared with that of Nazi Germany], which is why nuclear arms were dropped on Hiroshima and Nagasaki to ensure a rapid Japanese surrender".
 He believed there was an ancillary political, non-military reason for the bombings: "perhaps the thought that it would prevent America's ally the USSR from establishing a claim to a major part in Japan's defeat was not absent from the minds of the US government either."
 Hobsbawm is quoted as saying that, next to sex, there is nothing so physically intense as 'participation in a mass demonstration at a time of great public exaltation'.